Survival methods for right censored data (Survival Series 2)

 Kaplan-Meier survivor function

-For right-censored data, we can the use the Kaplan-Meier (KM) estimator to compute $S(t)$, which is given by:
+For right-censored data, we can the use the Kaplan-Meier (KM) estimator to compute

 .